Top 10 Best Rock Bands of the '70s

 Aerosmith is a true hard rock band!
 Aerosmith was influenced by artists such as the Rolling Stones and the Yardbirds.

-The most talented, creative, innovative, technical, and advanced = THE BEST.
+The most talented, creative, innovative, technical, and advanced equals the best.
 A band of masters.
 Ritchie Blackmore alone is a whole music universe.

 Details: